Font Size:

 • Women of childbearing age should get at least one dose of MMR before getting pregnant if they do not have records of complete vaccination.

-• International travelers should be up-to-date for MMR before traveling.
+• International travelers should be up-to-date on MMR before traveling.

-• Anyone who has had a life-threatening reaction to neomycin, any component of MMR vaccine, or to a previous dose.
+• Anyone who has had a severe allergic reaction (e.g., anaphylaxis) after a previous dose of MMR or to a vaccine component

 • While rare, a vaccine, like any medicine, is capable of causing side effects or allergic reactions.